UAE chills at below 2ºC: Will temperatures rise this week?

 Just days after the UAE recorded its coldest day so far, with residents spotting frost and ice crystals, warmer weather is expected for at least a few days this week.
 “With high pressure building over the region and continuing until around January 7, we will witness stable weather conditions," Dr Habib said.

-According to Dr Habib, starting Monday, the country will experience the effects of easterly and southeasterly winds, leading to a gradual rise in temperatures.
-Temperatures are expected to increase by about four degrees.
+Starting Monday, the country will experience the effects of easterly and southeasterly winds, leading to a gradual rise in temperatures.
+According to Dr Habib, temperatures are expected to increase by about four degrees.

 "For example, towards the end of last week, the maximum temperature in the interior areas was around 24-25°C. However, on January 6-7, daytime temperatures will rise to 28-29°C. The exact temperature change will depend on the air mass affecting the region," he explained.